DeepBayesEst/Deep-Bayesian-Estimation/README.md

 ## Note

-If your work involves this code, please cite our paper:
+If your work involves this code, please pay attention to our our papers:

 [1]Yan S, Liang Y, Zheng L, et al. Explainable Gated Bayesian Recurrent Neural Network for Non-Markov State Estimation[J].
 IEEE Transactions on Signal Processing, 2024.